How to Build an Entrepreneurial Sales Team

 Rethink Messaging and Outreach

-Building rapport and connecting with the C-suite often requires innovative approaches to messaging and outreach.
+Building rapport and connecting with the C-suite often requires innovative approaches to messaging and sales outreach.
 Boilerplate templates filled with generic phrases and industry buzzwords simply will not elicit a positive response.

 Sales teams must be encouraged to infuse their messaging and outreach with their personality and creative approaches.
 Not every “great idea” is going to be great.
 But that’s okay.
 As long as your sales team can self-reflect and quickly make changes so that they can use a different tactic with the next prospect.